Juliya91/bobzz-your-uncle/README.md

 **User Stories**

 #### As a First Time User:
+- I want the website to have visually clear purpose.
+- I want to be able intuitively browse through website and easily find all the pages.
+- I want the functionality to be simple with engaging content.

 #### As a Returning User:
+- I want to find out more about habit tracking.
+- I want to see how this website is different to others like it and what the benefits are.
+- I want to sign up to be able to use all the functions and check how straightforward usability is.

 #### As a Frequent User:
+- I want easily add new habits and have an option to add description, once I logged in.
+- I want to simple way to tick the completed task for the day.
+- I want to be able to track my progress.

 ## Scope